 When it comes to saving your property from termites, the first step you need to take is to be alert.
 Since they rarely come out from mud tubes, soil, or any food source which they are tunneling through, many people can easily miss a termite problem.

 It is only when these pests come swarming out or have caused sufficient damage to a structure before they become noticeable.

 Here are a few ways to spot a termite infestation:

-- Examining and probing the exposed portion of wood for hollow spots.
-It can be done with a flathead screwdriver.
+- Look for hollow spots in wooden structures.
+This can be done with a flathead screwdriver.

-- Distinguishing between ant swarms and termite swarms.
-Ant’s front wings are longer as compared to their hind wings while termite wings are equal.
-Moreover, unlike ants whose antennae are bent at 90 degrees, termite antennae are straight to the point of drooping.
+- Distinguish between ant swarms and termite swarms.
+Ant’s front wings are longer as compared to their hind wings while termite wings are of the same length.
+Unlike ants whose antennae are bent at 90 degrees, termite antennae are straight to the point of drooping.

 Non-chemical Termite Treatments

 Here are some ways to trap termites without using chemicals:

 - The best way to trap termites is through installing a physical termite barrier.
 This is usually done during pre-construction.

 - Termite traps may also involve using sands as well as steel mesh that act as a physical barrier.